Dikshant441/Netflixx-GPT/README.md

 - Unsubscribed to the onAuthStateChanged callback
 - Add hardcoded value to the constant file
 - Register TMBD API & create an app & get access token
-- Video Title and video Background
+- Video Title and fetch trailer video && updating the store with trailer video data
+- custom Hook useMovieTrailer for fetch background code

 # Features
 - Login/ sing up